GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 ### Synthetic monitoring

-Without custom configuration, most synthetic tools will only measure the experience of a first-time user who has not responded to a cookie consent notice.
+Without custom configuration, most synthetic tools (such as Lighthouse and WebPageTest) will only measure the experience of a first-time user who has not responded to a cookie consent notice.
 However, not only do variations in cache state (for example, an initial visit versus a repeat visit) need to be considered when collecting performance